YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 ## The OCanren exercises

-The helpful expectation is not to understand OCanren in a strict axiomatic manner, but rather like following a spiral: you first know what the components are, and what is their layout, and then go deeper into the components round by round, and for each round aiming for a half-clear (not crystal-clear) understanding.
-Day-by-day, you would be  able to see the intricacies more and understand what previously puzzled you.
+The helpful expectation is not to understand OCanren in an axiomatic manner, but rather like collecting pieces of a jigsaw puzzle: you know roughly what are there, but you are half-clear about them.
+Then with more experience  you would be  able to see the intricacies more and understand what previously puzzled you.
+Choose to dash ahead or to slow down, whichever helps you making progress !

 ### Tree